Ten Big Reasons Your Workplace Might Not Be a Nice Workplace

 • On “Take Your Child to Work Day,” the children are put to work shredding financial documents, and are told that if they don’t shred at least 50 pounds worth their parent will not be considered for future promotions.

-• More than 20 percent of the men in the office are named Glenn.
+• More than 20 percent of the men are named Glenn.